 Adrenal fatigue can be reversed and you can turn your life around and feel GREAT, again!
 Focus on the good, let go of certain things in your life and see the bigger picture by seeing the light at the end of the tunnel.
 There were SO many times that I wanted to give up but also so many times that I looked into my doctor’s eyes and my hope was restored again.
 I needed to supplement my body with natural compounds through I.V. vitamin therapy which significantly improved the functioning of my cells and organs (a non-invasive way of increasing blood flow and energy production to my adrenals)- leading me to profound results.
 I switched to eating ALL ORGANIC foods with nutrients and foods that have LOW traces of pesticides.
-I stripped my lifestyle of processed refined carbs, meat, dairy, soy, refined sugars, trans-fatty acids, alcohol and caffeine.
+I stripped my lifestyle of processed refined carbs, conventional meats/poultry (I only eat organic poultry now), dairy, soy, refined sugars, trans-fatty acids, alcohol and caffeine.
 Many patients with low blood sugar (hypoglycemia) have adrenal fatigue and diet is key so eating more protein in smaller, frequent meals will help take the stress off your adrenals.
 Adrenals respond to infections, stress, asthma, allergies, etc. and they are constantly working nonstop so it’s important to make lifestyle modifications, increase your sleep and decrease your stress.

 I cannot stress how important the biochemical individuality of each person is and how much it needs to be addressed by your doctor.
 There are safety issues that are involved, so working with an Integrative M.D is recommended and I would never, ever suggest doing anything on your own.
 I ONLY do what my doctors say because I believe them and truly love them as people.
 I tried a few herbs that were helpful (and prescribed by my doctor) such as Ashwagandhaand vitamin C. I also focused on adding more Essential Fatty Acids in my lifestyle and increased my intake of ‘good fats’ such as ground flax seeds (I use the Barlean’s brand of organic flax seeds, which I love).